NexTechArchitect/NexTechArchitect/README.md

 ## About Me

-I'm **Amit**, A Smart Contract & Full-Stack Web3 Engineer from India.
+I'm **Amit**, a Smart Contract & Full-Stack Web3 Developer from India.
 I've been in the Web3 space since **2019** and building since **2024**.

-I've shipped **15+ projects** across DeFi, DAOs, stablecoins, NFT infrastructure, account abstraction, and cross-chain systems, including a fully on-chain **Perpetuals DEX** with ERC-4337 gasless trading and Chainlink CCIP, and a modular **DAO governance OS** with 256 tests and zero failures.
+Shipped **15+ projects** across DeFi, DAOs, stablecoins, NFT infrastructure, account abstraction, and cross-chain systems — including a fully on-chain **Perpetuals DEX** with ERC-4337 gasless trading and Chainlink CCIP, and a modular **DAO governance OS** with 256 tests and zero failures.
 Both are live with production frontends built on Next.js 14 and Wagmi v2.
-I write security-first Solidity, use Foundry for invariant fuzzing, and build the full stack end to end.

 <br/>